-The April session of Hands on BASautomation Training has been postponed due to concerns about COVID-19.
-The training will be rescheduled.
-If you would like to receive an email with the new schedule, please contact Nicole via email at firstname.lastname@example.org or call 630-963-7070 extention 107.
+The Hands on BASautomation Training will not be held until 2021 due to concerns about COVID-19.
+If you would like updates regarding the schedule, please contact Nicole via email at email@example.com or call 630-963-7070 extention 107.
 Thank you for your understanding.

 Contemporary Controls is hosting a two-day BASautomation product training session at the College of DuPage (COD) in Glen Ellyn, Illinois.
 The training will take place in the state-of-the-art HVACR lab, located in the Technical Education Center (TEC) on the college campus.
 The training session will be led by DDC expert Jon Vietti who will introduce BACnet controllers, programming of BACnet controllers, implementing HVAC applications, integration of BACnet systems, as well as describing the supervising and remote accessing of BACnet systems.
 Contemporary Controls staff will be on hand to assist students in the operation of the company's products.